apache/security-site/content/projects/commons/_index.md

 ### Affected

-* Apache Commons IO at Apache Commons IO 2.2
+* Apache Commons IO at 2.2
-* Apache Commons IO at Apache Commons IO 2.3
+* Apache Commons IO at 2.3
-* Apache Commons IO at Apache Commons IO 2.4
+* Apache Commons IO at 2.4
-* Apache Commons IO at Apache Commons IO 2.5
+* Apache Commons IO at 2.5
-* Apache Commons IO at Apache Commons IO 2.6
+* Apache Commons IO at 2.6

 ### Description